For as long as road travel has existed, so too have road accidents.

 Technology is pivotal

 We can’t look to the future without looking at technology.

 Technology will have a pivotal impact on the future of road safety.
 In fact, technology is already integrated into current passenger vehicles:

-- Bluetooth, which removes the need for us to handle our phones while driving
+- wireless, which removes the need for us to handle our phones while driving

 - Reverse cameras that help us navigate tricky parking spots